studynotes2020/live-data-vue/README.md

-# Live Data (Real-time data) in Django using Django Channels
+# Real-time data in Django using Django Channels to Update Vue

 # Description
-This project shows how to get live data <br />
-using Django Channels Rest Framework (DCRF), in Django
+This project shows how to get live data using Django Channels Rest Framework (DCRF), in Django

 ## Technology Stack